-Guide of Indian cuisine
+Guide to Indian cuisine

-First, the meat is cleaned and transferred to a pan where it is mixed with salt, red chili powder, ginger garlic paste, cardamom powder, sautéed brown onion, cumin seeds, mace, cloves, lemon juice and mint leaves.
+First, the meat is cleaned and transferred to a pan where it is mixed with salt, red chili powder, ginger garlic paste, cardamom powder, sautéed brown onion, cumin seeds, mace, cloves, lemon juice, and mint leaves.

 Kashmiri Rogan Josh

 Kashmiri Rogan Josh is a hearty lamb stew infused with flavors.
 Some oil is heated in a pan with the application of medium heat.
-Then, black and green cardamom pods, black peppercorns, cinnamon, cloves and mace are added and fried for around two minutes.
+Then, black and green cardamom pods, black peppercorns, cinnamon, cloves, and mace are added and fried for around two minutes.

 After that, chopped onions are added and fried for around ten minutes.
 When the chopped onions turn golden brown, lamb pieces are added and fired for four minutes approximately.
 Stirring is continued till the lamb pieces become golden brown.

 Ginger and garlic cloves are blended in a food processor by adding one tablespoon of water.
 The garlic and ginger paste is added to the lamb mixture and stirred well.
 The mixture is cooked for three to four minutes in reduced flame.

 Cumin, ground coriander, fennel seeds, red chili powder, garam masala, yogurt, and salt are stirred for taste.
 The sauce is heated on low flame for ten minutes to make it dry.
 Two to three tablespoons of water are added to the sauce, stirred, and simmered for around eight minutes.

 Finally, enough water is added to cover the lamb and the mixture is cooked for around ten minutes.
 The hot Kashmiri Rogan Josh is served with freshly chopped cilantro.